 Incorporating eco-friendly habits into your everyday life is becoming increasingly important these days.
-One might assume living in a growing city like Atlanta would make this easier, but as you know the fast pace urban lifestyle isn’t conducive to change.
-Additionally, pondering the current health of the environment can be depressing if you think about the surplus of pollution being created daily by people living in concrete jungles across the globe.
+With the extensive resources available in urban areas, you'd guess that living in a growing city would make this easier.
+In many cases, however, the fast-paced urban lifestyle isn’t quite conducive to change.
+In fact, pondering the current health of the environment can be a bit depressing, especially if you think about the surplus of pollution being created daily by people living in concrete jungles across the globe.

-One may think recycling is the only way to be environmentally conscientious, but it is merely the tip of the iceberg.
-There are countless ways to reduce your carbon footprint without adding to an already hectic daily schedule!
+It's a common misconception that recycling is the only way to be environmentally conscientious, but it's just the tip of the iceberg.
+There are countless simple ways to reduce your carbon footprint without adding to an already hectic daily schedule!

 Buying local is a great way to support regional farmers, as it provides economic opportunities and helps reduce the environmental impact of the agricultural market.
 Produce grown non-locally had to be transported to the grocery store from somewhere further away, thus contributing to greater carbon emissions.

-Just like farmer’s markets, supporting local businesses that offer sustainable business practices both helps the community and reduces your footprint.
-Typically, local retailers contribute to the local economy and are in tune with the culture, history, and interests.
-Keep Atlanta’s interests at its roots and support local business.
+Just like farmers markets, supporting local businesses that offer sustainable business practices both helps the community and reduces your footprint.
+Larger companies are often less transparent about their values and less invested in the local community, so it can simplify your green transition to rely on local retailers, who are in tune with your area's culture, history and interests.

 In the city, you don’t have acres of land at your disposal; however, you’d be surprised what you can grow inside an apartment.
 Herbs are a very popular choice for novice gardeners, as it not only provides you with fresh herbs to cook with, but it also gives your apartment a lovely touch of green.

-Indoor plants not only positively impact the environment, but your health as well!
+Indoor plants also support your health.
 Adding plant life to your home can decrease stress and create a sense of well-being.
 They also help the air quality by reducing levels of carbon dioxide, certain air pollutants, and airborne dust, while increasing humidity, keeping air temperatures down, and producing more oxygen.

-Composting is a great way to dispose of your food scraps rather than just throwing everything away.
+Composting is a great way to dispose of your food scraps, rather than sending them to a landfill (where decomposition is difficult).
 More cities are starting to set out a separate bin just for composting that is collected like your trash and recycle.

 Adapting your lifestyle to serve the environment first can be a difficult task but even the smallest of changes can have an halo effect on those around you.
-Again, start small and find a way to motivate yourself; whether it’s for the love of your city (In my case, Atlanta), your children, future generations, etc..
-If you are living eco-friendly as most of you reading this are; grow your efforts to pick up the slack of someone who isn’t conscious of our precious planet!
+Again, start small and find a way to motivate yourself — whether it’s for the love of your city, your children or just an appeal to general goodwill.
+If you are living eco-friendly as most of you reading this are, grow your efforts to pick up the slack of someone who isn’t conscious of our precious planet!